-\begin{corollary} There are only finitely many empty $4$-simplices of width larger than two. \end{corollary}
+\begin{corollary} There are infinitely many empty $4$-simplices of width two but only finitely many of larger width. \end{corollary}

+\begin{proof} Haase and Ziegler~\cite[Proposition 6]{HaaseZiegler} found infinitely many empty $4$-simplices of width~$2$. $w^\infty(4)=2$ implies there are only finitely many of larger width. \end{proof}

-\begin{remark} Corollary~\ref{coro:BBBK} is claimed by Barile et al.~\cite{BarileBernardiBorisovKantor}, but the proof given there is incomplete.
-More precisely, the authors use a classification of infinite families of empty $4$-simplices of width $>1$ that had been conjectured to be complete by Mori et al.~\cite{MMM88} for simplices whose determinant (i.e, their \emph{normalized volume}) is a prime number, and proved by Sankaran~\cite{Sankaran90} and Bover~\cite{Bober09}.
+\begin{remark} The second part of Corollary~\ref{coro:BBBK} is the main result in Barile et al.~\cite{BarileBernardiBorisovKantor}, but we have found out that the proof given in that paper is incomplete.
+Indeed, the authors use a classification of infinite families of empty $4$-simplices of width $>1$ that had been conjectured to be complete by Mori et al.~\cite{MMM88} and proved by Sankaran~\cite{Sankaran90} and Bover~\cite{Bober09}, \emph{ for simplices whose determinant (i.e., their normalized volume) is a prime number}.
 But when the determinant is not prime other infinite families do arise, such as the following explicit example: the empty $4$-simplices with vertices $e_1$, $e_2$, $e_3$, $e_4$ and $(2, N/2-1, a, N/2-a)$, where the determinant $N$ is a multiple of $4$ and coprime with $a$.
 As a conclusion, the proof of Corollary~\ref{coro:BBBK} given in~\cite{BarileBernardiBorisovKantor} is valid only for simplices of prime determinant.

-We thank O.~Iglesias for the computations leading to finding this (and other) families and the authors of~\cite{BarileBernardiBorisovKantor} for helpful discussions about the extent of this mistake. \end{remark}
+We thank O.~Iglesias for the computations leading to finding this (and other) families and we thank the authors of~\cite{BarileBernardiBorisovKantor} for acknowledging (private communication) their mistake and for helpful discussions about the extent of it.